jeffreycao1998/battleship/README.md

 ## CONCLUSION

 Clearly needs more work with comments and refactoring (especially in the main server.js file and the utility.js on the client side).
 I was able to fix all the bugs I found but if you find more please send me an email at jeffreycao1998@hotmail.com so I can get it fixed!
 As I dive deeper into this bootcamp I want to put this project aside for now to focus on the main curriculum.
-However, it's a project I really want to clean up some time in the future.
+However, it's a project I really want to clean up and add to some time in the future.